wallacode/snorlax/README.md

-threshold           | 400            | number of pixels to load the image attrPrefix          | 'data-snorlax' | prefix for the attrs on the html cssClassPrefix      | 'snorlax'      | prefix for the css classes scrollDelta         | 100            | the interval for the scroll event, 0 for every scroll event event               | 'scroll'       | which event to fire the loading horizontal          | false          | will set the lazy loader to work horizontaly wrap                | ''             | ID of the wrapper of the horizontal scroll, in the most of the times it will be a UL ID
+threshold           | 400            | number of pixels to load the image attrPrefix          | 'data-snorlax' | prefix for the attrs on the html cssClassPrefix      | 'snorlax'      | prefix for the css classes scrollDelta         | 100            | (px) the interval for the scroll event, 0 for every scroll event event               | 'scroll'       | which event will trigger the loading horizontal          | false          | will set the lazy loader to work horizontaly wrap                | ''             | ID of the wrapper of the horizontal scroll, in the most of the times it will be a UL ID